 - Scroll down to see how many cases are in each ZIP code and additional information.

-There are 14,556 confirmed cases of coronavirus in Arizona with 704 coronavirus-related deaths, according to the state's latest numbers.
+There are 15,315 people with confirmed cases of coronavirus in Arizona and 763 coronavirus-related deaths as of Thursday morning, according to the state's latest numbers.

 Scroll down for more information.

 CVS Health announced 16 additional test sites at select drive-thru locations across Arizona.

 The test sites will open on Friday and will add to the 10 locations previously opened on May 15 in Arizona.